Orange-OpenSource/ods-ios/docs/modules/about.md

 let moreAppsItem = ODSMoreAppsItemConfig(source: ..., enableHaptics: false)
 ```

-#### Define some configuration in your app
+#### Example about definiton of Apps Plus credentials

 You can for example for your app use a _.xcconfig_ configuration settings file to store such credentials.
 A key named **APPS_PLUS_URL** can be defined with the URL (containing the API key) to call.
 Then the **Info.plist** file of your app must have an entry with the same name.
-Of course the _.xcconfig_ file should not be versionned in Git, but our demo app implements this feature (see _AppDemoConfig.xcconfig_).
+Of course the _.xcconfig_ file should not be versionned in Git, ensure this with [Gitleaks](https://github.com/gitleaks/gitleaks) for example.

 See the example for the _.xcconfig_: